phpDocumentor/guides/docs/components/guidesXml.rst

 Using the tree builder is a topic of itself.
 Refer to the according symfony documentation.

-If the configuration is a setting option to controll the applications workflow you can save it in the :php:class:`phpDocumentor\Guides\Settings\ProjectSettings`.
+If the configuration is a setting option to control the applications workflow you can save it in the :php:class:`phpDocumentor\Guides\Settings\ProjectSettings`.
 Examples of settings options would be `logPath`, `showProgressBar` or `theme`.